ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Conclusion

 \section{Conclusion}

 We have presented \name, a feed-forward framework that breathes life into raw character rigs by distilling video diffusion priors into a universal, semantically-aware pose manifold.
 By shifting the paradigm from scarce, artist-authored 4D motions to generative distillation, we bypass specialized datasets and move toward a truly species-agnostic foundation for animation.
-Whether applied to humans, quadrupeds, or mythical creatures, our approach infers the non-linear dynamics of plausible articulation directly from 2D data, enabling a single model to encode the diverse biomechanics of any asset.
+Whether applied to humans, quadrupeds, or mythical creatures, our approach infers plausible articulation directly from 2D data, enabling a single model to encode the diverse biomechanics of any asset.
 This bridge between unstructured generative priors and structured kinematic control redefines the 3D character as a steerable, differentiable proxy for the next generation of video synthesis.

-\paragraph{Structural and Parameterization Constraints.} While \name effectively discovers the latent manifold of an existing rig, it remains \textit{inherently rig-dependent}, inheriting structural flaws like suboptimal bone placement or skinning weights from the input autorig.
+\paragraph{Structural and Parameterization Constraints.} While \name effectively discovers the latent manifold of an existing rig, it remains \textit{inherently rig-dependent}, inheriting structural flaws like suboptimal bone placement or skinning weights from the input autorig, as illustrated by the chicken example in the inset.
 A future direction is the joint feed-forward extraction of rig topology and pose space, similar to RigMo \cite{zhang2026rigmo}, or employing redundant representations where the network simultaneously predicts the deformed mesh, Gaussian splats, and skeletal parameters for cross-modal consistency.
-Additionally, performance on non-biological entities or complex insects remains sensitive to the underlying auto-rigs and video priors.
+Performance on non-biological entities or complex insects remains sensitive to the underlying auto-rigs.